 6.2.
 Damage to Surrounding Infrastructure.
 To the extent trucks or rail cars delivering or hauling waste to or from the Landfill cause damage to the surrounding roads, rail, or other infrastructure, Company agrees to participate equitably in the repairs of such damage.

 6.2.
 6.3.Internal Roads.
 Roads and other passageways within the operating Landfill shall be graded as necessary to maintain smooth, well drained surfaces.
-During dry periods, these operating roads and passageways shall be sprayed with water if necessary to reduce dust problems.
-Company shall be responsible for maintaining such roads and passageways in accordance with this Section 6.36.2.
+During dry periods, these operating roads and passageways will be sprayed with water if necessary to reduce dust problems.
+Company shall be responsible for maintaining such roads and passageways in accordance with Permit.

 6.3.
 6.4.Noise and Lighting.
 Company shall take such steps as are necessary to prevent excessive noise levels associated with operations of the Landfill from exceeding 67 decibels (not including ambient noise) when measured at the property line of the Landfill site (not including the normal sounds of trucks entering the site).
-No external speakers shall be permitted at the Landfill.
-Any and all outside lighting shall be designed so that there is no material increase in ambient light conditions when measured at the property line of the Landfill.
+No external speakers shall be permitted at the Landfill

 7. Insurance.
 Company shall maintain all Required Insurance Policies throughout the Term.
 Upon the County’s request, from From time to time, Company shall may increase the coverage limits of any or all Required Insurance Policies by a reasonable amount or as may be necessary to